 The seed plants consist of two groups: the flowering plants (angiosperms) and the gymnosperms.
 In the angiosperms the seeds are enclosed by an ovary (with the ovary and its seeds constituting a fruit) whereas in the gymnosperms there are no fruits or flowers and the seeds are “naked” — they are unenclosed and usually found on the scales of a cone.

 In all angiosperms and almost all gymnosperms (with the exception of the cycads and Ginkgo, described below), the sperm are non-motile — they are transported to the egg by the growing pollen tube.
-This is in contrast to the sperm of the bryophytes and seedless vascular plants, which need to actively move (swim through water) to travel from the male gametophyte to the egg (passing through the outside environment in the process).
+This is in contrast to the sperm of the bryophytes and seedless vascular plants, which need to actively move (swim through water) to travel from the male structure on the gametophyte (antheridium) to the female structure (archegonium), passing through the outside environment in the process.